The landlord's essential guide to garden maintenance

 ‘Common or garden’ issues

-Too often we see garden disputes and these account for between 12 percent and 15 percent of all tenancy disputes.
-Find out more about the importance of tenancy agreements in mydeposits guide for the NRLA, A landlord’s guide to tenancy agreements.
+Garden issues are common and account for between 12% and 15% of all end of tenancy disagreements which end up needing resolution services.
+Find out more about the importance of tenancy agreements, and their clauses, in mydeposits guide for the NRLA, A landlord’s guide to tenancy agreements.

 When it comes to the garden in a rental property, it’s easy for landlords and tenants to become confused as to what is expected of both parties.
-This lack of clarity is a common cause of dispute at the end of tenancies where money is withheld by the landlord.
+This lack of clarity is often the reason for end of tenancy negotiation and proposed costs by landlords.

 This guide will cover: